google/zetasql/docs/query-syntax.md

 +   Expressions that include [aggregate functions][aggregate-function-calls].
 +   Expressions that include [window functions][window-function-calls].
-+   Expressions that do not reference a name from the `FROM` clause.
++   Expressions that don't reference a name from the `FROM` clause.
     This includes:
     +   Constants
     +   Query parameters